kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 ## Privacy

-When you use the Assistant by Kagi, your data is never used to train AI models, and no account information is shared with the LLM providers.
+When you use the Assistant by Kagi, your data is never used to train AI models (not by us or by the LLM providers), and no account information is shared with the LLM providers.
 By default, threads expire after 24 hours of inactivity.
 This behavior can be adjusted in the [settings](https://kagi.com/settings/?p=assistant).

 ## Using the Assistant